fjarri-attic/oldi-hero-translation/en/014_book1-stasimon-i.md

 "Then he lied.
 I said that I keep to myself.
 And for now, I do not interfere.
 For now."

 "Then don't!
-In any case, this Lone Scavenger will not reign over all the Perseids --- I've already seen to that!"
+In any case, this Lone Cleaner will not reign over all the Perseids --- I've already seen to that!"

 The one they called Sister suddenly fell silent.
 When she spoke again, her voice held no more malice, no fury, not even authority --- only weariness and a plea, almost a supplication.